In Your Heart

 In the Bible it is written, “Hear, O Israel: The LORD our God is one LORD: and thou shalt love the LORD thy God with all thine heart, and with all thy soul, and with all thy might.
 And these words, which I command thee this day, shall be in thine heart: and thou shalt teach them diligently unto thy children, and shalt talk of them when thou sittest in thine house, and when thou walkest by the way, and when thou liest down, and when thou risest up.”

 This text in Deuteronomy 6:4-7, considered by many to be one of the most important in the Scripture, even having a special name (the Sh’ma), contains a command that is very practical, very valuable, and very often overlooked.
 God says to each and every one of His children that the words that He commands us are to be … “in thine heart.”
-It is not a suggestion but a command, just like loving God is a command, and it is to the individual (thy, thou and thine are all singular).
+It is not merely a suggestion; it’s a command, just like loving God is a command, and it is to the individual (thy, thou and thine are all singular).
 What does this mean, to hide the actual words of God’s laws in our hearts?
 Why is it important, and how do we do it?

 Memorization Commands